Chopinsky/vue-ahead/vue-ahead/docs/guide/api.md

   If provided in the `clear` event type, the array will contain all items currently selected by the control.
 The length will always be 1 if the control is operating under the `single-selection-mode`, and the length will be 1 or more under the `multi-selection-mode`.

-  If provided in the `remove` event type, the array length will always be 1, and the control is operatining under the `multi-selection-mode`.
+  If provided in the `remove` event type, the array length will always be 1, and the control is operating under the `multi-selection-mode`.

 ::: warning